nocke/photocmd/README.md

 `yarn cli:test` – runs the full test suite.
 No building needed for this.

-A few tests requires the existence of two large file archives  `sample1|2.zip`. (around 100-200 MB)...
-TODO Contact me if you need it.
+A few tests requires the existence of rather large test files (around 150 MB).
+These have been ‘outsourced’ to [another repository](https://github.com/nocke/photocmd-testfiles), automatically loaded through `yarn install` as a regular package.json module dependency.

 ----
 ## Electron UI build